markselby/node-api-builder/README.md

   }
 };
 ```

+You can use subdirectories for controllers, models and structures.
+Eg :
+/app/models/user.js
+/app/models/user/roles.js
+/app/models/user/profile.js

+These are then accessed as :
+models.User.someAttribute
+models.user.Roles.someAttribute
+models.user.Profile.someAttribute

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).